squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 "(111) Connection refused" or "(110) Connection timed out" although these sites work fine without going through Squid.

+Linux 2.6 implements
-Some versions of linux implement [http://www.aciri.org/floyd/ecn.html Explicit Congestion Notification] (ECN) and this can cause some TCP connections to fail when contacting some sites with broken firewalls or broken TCP/IP implementations.
-A list of sites to be broken can be found at [http://urchin.earth.li/ecn/ ECN Hall of Shame].
+[http://www.aciri.org/floyd/ecn.html Explicit Congestion Notification] (ECN) support and this can cause some TCP connections to fail when contacting some sites with broken firewalls or broken TCP/IP implementations.

+As of June 2006, the number of sites that fail when ECN is enabled is very low and you may find you benefit more from having this feature enabled than globally turning it off.

 To work around such broken sites you can disable ECN with the following command: